Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “And maybe the actor got a pity-fuck,” commented Parata.

 “Whatever.
-I’m gonna go for a walk and burn *that*”---he waved a claw contemptuously at the TV---“outta my head.
+I’m gonna go for a walk and burn *that*” - he waved a claw contemptuously at the TV - “outta my head.
 Ooh, and get kebab!”
 He looked at Walsh, “Wanna?”

 “Bro.
 There’s this fuckin’ great taqueria that just opened on Water Street.
 Ever eaten fish tacos?”